shadowthib/shadowthib/README.md

 🔭 I’m currently studying `IT` at `HEH`

-✨ I'm currently learning LaTex and Hardening Linux
+✨ I'm currently learning LaTex and Linux

 🌱 I’m currently focusing on improving my skills in cybersecurity and linux.